 In addition to our PharmacoSurgery platform, we have a deep and diverse pipeline of additional product development programs targeting large market opportunities in inflammation and the CNS covered by a broad intellectual property portfolio.
 In our Addiction program, we are developing proprietary compositions that include peroxisome proliferator-activated receptor gamma, or PPARg, agonists for the treatment and prevention of addiction to substances of abuse, which may include opioids, nicotine, alcohol and amphetamines, as well as other compulsive behaviors.
-The National Institute on Drug Abuse is funding substantially all of the costs of a Phase 2 clinical study evaluating a PPARg agonist in the treatment of addiction to opioids.
-This Phase 2 clinical study is being conducted by researchers at the New York State Psychiatric Institute.
+The National Institute on Drug Abuse, or NIDA, is funding substantially all of the costs of a Phase 2 clinical study evaluating a PPARg agonist in the treatment of addiction to opioids.
+This Phase 2 clinical study is being conducted by researchers at the New York State Psychiatric Institute, or NYSPI.
+NIDA is also providing funding to researchers at NYSPI for additional Phase 2 clinical studies evaluating a PPARg agonist in combination with other agents on the use of heroin and nicotine.

 In our mannan-binding lectin-associated serine protease-2, or MASP-2, program, we are developing proprietary MASP-2 antibody therapies to treat disorders caused by complement-activated inflammation.
 In our PDE10 program, we are developing proprietary compounds to treat schizophrenia and other psychotic disorders.
 Our PDE7 program is based on our demonstration of a previously unknown link between PDE7 and any movement disorder, such as Parkinson's disease and Restless Legs Syndrome, and we are developing proprietary compounds for the treatment of these and other movement disorders.
-In our GPCR program, we believe that we have the capability to complete high-throughput de-orphanization of orphan GPCRs, or the identification of synthetic molecules that bind the receptors, and to develop product candidates that act at these new potential drug targets.
-In June 2010, we successfully identified compounds that interact with, and modulate signaling of, three orphan GPCRs linked to cancer, metabolic disorders and appetite control.